We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This is still up for debate.

-However, the “entourage effect” is a theory that all the compounds of the cannabis plant, including cannabinoids like CBD and THC and other compounds like terpenes and flavonoids, are more effective when they’re taken together.
+This is a theory that all the compounds of the cannabis plant, including CBD and THC and other compounds like terpenes and flavonoids, are more effective when they’re taken together.

-Potency levels can vary widely, depending on the CBD product.
+Potency levels can vary widely from 10 mg per serving to 100 mg per serving, depending on the CBD product.
 Your experience with CBD may also affect what you consider high potency.
-You can look for lower-potency products if you’re new to CBD.
-It’s also a good idea to speak with a primary care doctor for guidance on potency.
+You can look for lower potency products if you’re new to CBD.
+It’s also a good idea to speak with a healthcare professional for guidance on potency.

-Many people are finding success with CBD products.
+Many people find success with CBD products.
 But it’s important to do your research before you start shopping.

 Be clear about why you’re considering CBD to help you zero in on the right company and product for your needs.